oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 The [OAuth 2.0 Security BCP](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-24.html) states that PKCE should be enabled for all types of clients, public and confidential (browser-based applications, mobile applications, native applications, and secure server applications) for added security.

-## Spring Security for Authorization Code Flow
+## Authorization Code Flow for confidential clients with Okta Starter

 You can experiment with how to configure the authorization code flow configuration by creating a simple Spring Boot web application, following the step-by-step guide in the following sections.